thomasballinger/posts/2024-07-13-js-packaging.markdown

 [^tshy]:
-    I recently [requested support](https://github.com/isaacs/tshy/issues/85) for the stub directory technique for supporting Node 10 module resolution of multiple entry points in [tshy](https://github.com/isaacs/tshy/) and the maintainer had reasons not to implement it: 1. tshy is a tool for TypeScript HYbridization, not a general purpose solves-everything package publishing.
-Use it for generating multiple versions of a package.
-And 2. in addition to the above, do you really need to support these platforms?
-Our customers say we do, so for now we'll take on this pain.
-I'm sympathetic to the point of view that this just delays adoption of modern ways of doing things but I also hear from developers that are sad when something doesn't work and then happy when it does; it's hard for me to prioritize the ecosystem over the pain of the developer in front of me.
+    I recently [requested support](https://github.com/isaacs/tshy/issues/85) for the stub directory technique for supporting Node 10 module resolution of multiple entry points in [tshy](https://github.com/isaacs/tshy/) and the maintainer had good reasons not to implement it: tshy is a tool for TypeScript HYbridization, not a general purpose solves-everything package publishing.
+Use it for generating multiple versions of a package, for ESM and CJS.
+And do you really need to support these platforms?

+    I'm sympathetic to the point of view that this just delays adoption of modern ways of doing things but my incentives as a (paid! this is my job!) advocate for a tool align with my desire to help the developers who don't fully understand their tools (just like I've admitted to above) but want something to just work.
+Since we've heard customers ask for support we're taking on this pain.